 Free Use of Facilities at BWB

-For charity and not-for-profit clients we offer the use of our convenient conference room facilities overlooking St. Paul’s Cathedral for trustee meetings, launches and other special events.
+For our charity and not-for-profit clients, we offer the use of our convenient conference room facilities overlooking St. Paul's Cathedral for trustee meetings, launches and other special events.
 We estimate that benefit to be worth over £30,000 per year.
+Please note that this is only for our clients and space is limited during normal office hours.

 We regard it as a high priority for our people to take on charity trusteeships.
 Between us, we currently hold over 60 voluntary trusteeships, school governorships and similar positions.